tainacan/tainacan/docs/importer-flow.md

 Remember the `finish_processing` dummy callback we saw in the Test Importer.
 You might have also noticed that when we registered the step, we informed a `total` attribute to this step with the value of 5.
 This will tell Tainacan that the total number iterations this step need to complete is 5 and allow it to calculate the progress.

 If it is no possible to know `total` of a step beforehand, you can set it at any time, even inside the step callback itself, using the `set_current_step_total($value)` or `set_step_total($step, $value)` methods.

+##### Final output

+When the process finishes, Background processes define an "output", which is a final report to the user of what happened.

+This could be simply a message saying "All good", or could be a report with the names and links to the collections created.
+HTML is welcome.

+Remember that for a more detailed and technical report, you should use Logs (see Logs below).
+This output is meant as a short but descriptive user friendly message.

+In order to achieve this, Importers must implement a method called `get_output()` that returns a string.

+This method will be called only once, when the importer ends, so you might need to save information using `transients` during the process and use them in `get_output()` to compose your message.

 #### Logs